HOW DO WE LOSE WEIGHT?

 To reduce weight, Input of calories<Output of calories

-Our basal metabolic rate (BMR) is the number of calories we consume every hour just by being alive even without doing any
+So what should be our weight loss diet?
+Our basal metabolic rate (BMR) is the number of calories we consume every hour just by being alive even without doing any activity.

 For a few people, because of hereditary (acquired) factors or other wellbeing conditions, the resting metabolic rate (RMR) can be marginally higher or lower than normal.
 Others, have to increase their BMR by eating SUPERFOODS.